marionbarker/loopdocs/docs/browser/build-dev-browser.md

 Each step in the list below matches with the number in the graphic.
 In the top half of the graphic, the left side shows the initial display and the right side shows the display after making the indicated selections:

-1. Click on the drop down menu labeled 1 in the graphic and choose LoopKit/LoopWorkspace as show in the top right graphic
+1. Click on the drop-down menu labeled 1 in the graphic and choose LoopKit/LoopWorkspace as shown in the top right graphic
-2. Click on the drop down menu labeled 2 in the graphic and choose `dev`
+2. Click on the drop-down menu labeled 2 in the graphic and choose `dev`
 3. Click on the `Branch` name box labeled 3 in the graphic and type `dev`
     * The branch name in your `fork` should always match the branch name you are adding; check that you type it correctly
 4. Review the dialog items to make sure everything is correct and then tap on Create branch